Drive Sales With B2B Marketing Webinars That Stand Out

 2. Make them Q&A sessions only.

-- Offer an opportunity to answer questions on a topic people care about and for which you (or the sponsoring speaker) are experts.
+- Offer people an opportunity to hear answers to questions about a topic that they care about and for which you (or the sponsoring speaker) are experts.

 - Share meaningful industry research and/or trends